blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

 }
 ```
 19. At the bottom right of the page, click the [Update policy] button.
 You have finished configuring the necessary IAM policies and roles so you can convert a .vmdk file into a snapshot that can be used to create an AMI.
 Now proceed to do so.
 20. Create a containers.json file in a directory on your laptop/desktop computer.
-The file should contain the following JSON for the 3900.100 VMDK.
-You will replace the export-ami- line with the current AMI for each release.
+The file should contain the following JSON for the 3900.104 VMDK.
+You will replace the Description and the export-ami- lines with the current values for each release.
 ```
 {
     "Description": "Learn3900104VMDK",